HOW TO FILE FOR BANKRUPTCY IN HUNTSVILLE ALABAMA

 If you are concerned about the types of questions that the trustee will ask you at the 341 hearing then read our FAQ’S section.

-5. Complete a Debtor Education Class – You will need to complete a second class after you file your bankruptcy petition and documents.
+5. Complete a Debtor Education Class – You will need to complete the second class after you file your bankruptcy petition and documents.
 Once the class is completed you will need to file a B23 form with the court that indicates that you have completed an approved Debtor Education Class.

 If you have an attorney then they should generally file the B23 form with the court once you have completed the debtor education class.